cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

 The key header begins with a 1-byte identifier for the key type, enabling key type-based searching.
 Duplication is tolerated because a value type is defined for each key type.

-## Message
+## Message Box

-The message key-value record is used to store messages sent between PuzzleDB nodes in the cluster to notify any node and store status changes.
+The message box is used to store messages sent between PuzzleDB nodes in the cluster to notify any node and store status changes using the message key-value store.

 ### Message Object